Overall API conventions are described in the API conventions doc.

 In our experience, any system that is successful needs to grow and change as new use cases emerge or existing ones change.
 Therefore, we expect the Kubernetes API to continuously change and grow.
 However, we intend to not break compatibility with existing clients, for an extended period of time.
 In general, new API resources and new resource fields can be expected to be added frequently.
-Elimination of resources or fields will require following a deprecation process.
-The precise deprecation policy for eliminating features is TBD, but once we reach our 1.0 milestone, there will be a specific policy.
+Elimination of resources or fields will require following the API deprecation policy.

 What constitutes a compatible change and how to change the API are detailed by the API change document.